Harshit150796/localjobzz/README.md

 Project Info
 URL: https://lovable.dev/projects/38c0e03b-25b1-4c11-a655-1d0f3c2f5356

-How to Edit the Code
+Editing the Code
-There are several ways to modify and work with the application code:
+You have multiple options for modifying and managing the application code:

-Using Your Preferred IDE
+Using Your Own IDE

-You can manage and update the codebase directly on your local machine:
+You can work locally by following these steps:

-Clone the repository using your project’s Git URL:
+Clone the repository to your system:

 text
 git clone <YOUR_GIT_URL>
-Move into the project directory:
+Navigate to the project directory:

 text
 cd <YOUR_PROJECT_NAME>
-Install all required dependencies:
+Install necessary dependencies:

 text
 npm i
-Launch the development server, which supports automatic reloading and instant preview:
+Start the development server with automatic reloading and live preview:

 text
 npm run dev
-Direct Editing on GitHub
+Direct GitHub Editing

-Open the relevant file(s) in the repository.
+Browse to the desired file(s) in your repository.

-Click the pencil icon (“Edit” button) at the top right of the file viewer.
+Click the pencil icon (“Edit”).

-Make your changes and commit them directly.
+Make your changes and commit them.

 Using GitHub Codespaces

-Go to the main page of the repository.
+Open the main repository page.

-Click the green “Code” button in the upper right.
+Click the green “Code” button.

-Select the “Codespaces” tab.

-Click “New codespace” to start a new environment.
+Select “Codespaces” and click “New codespace” to launch an online development environment.

-You can then edit the files and commit/push your changes from there.
+Edit files and commit/push changes as needed.

 Technologies Used
-This project leverages the following technologies:

 Vite

 TypeScript